 These key considerations include:

-Find out what are most important to your business, decide your bottom line, and get ready to compromise on what you are willing to accept.
+Find out what is most important to your business, decide your bottom line, and get ready to compromise on what you are willing to accept.

 b) Knowing your prospective vendor